py2ai/py2ai.github.io/_posts/2018-09-17-lab1-Keras-introduction.md

 ## Keras simple Sequential Model

 Simplest type of model is the Sequential() model.
-Lets make a model in Keras.
 Lets make a new folder named lab1 and make an empty python file named basic.py.
 First we need to import the an empty Sequential model so put this code in basic.py.
 ```python
 from keras.models import Sequential
 ```